andrewgu/ModConfigMenu/documentation/tutorial.md

 ### Testing

 To test, you need to have the ModConfigMenu mod installed.
 You can do it two ways: either install it from Steam Workshop, or compile this mod from source.
 You can find the source code in this repository.

+Before you release your mod, you should also test that your mod works without MCM installed, and works when MCM hasn't been run.
+This means your mod still needs to work when the INI file where you store settings does not exist.

+### Avoiding the Missing INI Pitfall

+If MCM was not installed, or if the player never actually went into MCM and saved any settings, you will be missing an INI file.
+If you try to load settings from a missing INI file, shit will break and everything will go to hell.

+Fortunately, there are two ways to avoid that entirely:

+1. Load settings both from the default settings INI included in your mod and from the INI file where you are keeping the player's settings, and do a version check each time.
+Like this:

+    ```
+    class SomeClassInMyMod extends Object;

+    // In the header somewhere
+    `include(MCM_Tutorial/Src/ModConfigMenuAPI/MCM_API_CfgHelpers.uci)

+    // Somewhere in the function definitions
+    `MCM_CH_VersionChecker(class'MCM_Tutorial_Defaults'.default.VERSION,class'ExampleListener'.default.CONFIG_VERSION)

+    int function ExampleFunctionInMyMod()
+    {
+        // Doing it this way means that it'll pull from defaults if the INI file wasn't created.
+        return `MCM_CH_GetValue(class'MCM_Tutorial_Defaults'.default.SETTING,
+            class'ExampleListener'.default.CHECKBOX_VALUE);
+    }
+    ```

+2. On game startup, do a version check and generate the new INI file using your defaults, so that any future attempts to load from the INI file will succeed.

+    ```
+    // Placeholder.
+Will fill this in momentarily.
+    ```

+In both cases, you can use the `MCM_CH_***` API calls to make your job a bit easier.